littlebitstudios/bluenostr/README.md

 # BlueNostr

-An attempt at making a Bluesky to Nostr bridge in Python.
-It seemed to be sending events to Nostr but they never showed up in any client.
+A Bluesky to Nostr bridge in Python.

+It's sending posts, but images don't work very well since I'm just including links to the Bluesky CDN.